 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimated and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2018.
-The extent of the impact of adoption of the standard has not yet been determined.
+While the extent of the impact of adoption of the standard has not yet been determined, the Company does not expect to be able to apply percentage of completion method for revenue recognition on product sales going forward.
+As such, quarterly revenue results could be more variable as certain product orders take more than one quarter from order to shipment.